an historical european martial arts club dedicated to

 - CKDF has fencing masks and synthetic swords for students to use

 You don't need to be in the best shape to start training with us.

 INTRODUCTION TO GERMAN LONGSWORD

-Price: Free for first-timers!
+Price: Free for newcomers!

 Equipment: Clean indoor shoes, athletic clothing, pelvic protective cup (required for men).

 After completing the introductory course, students are invited to become full members and attend our weekly classes.

 GEMEINESFECHTEN - INTERMEDIATE LONGSWORD